 SOAP supports only XML format.

-It’s more secure as compared to REST and complies with ACID properties (Atomicity, Consistency, Isolation and Durability).
+It is more secure as compared to REST and complies with ACID properties (Atomicity, Consistency, Isolation and Durability).

 The structure of SOAP API is a bit complex and there is an overhead to manage it.

 Most of the legacy applications use SOAP API.

 …

+After understanding the features of REST and SOAP APIs, and the HTTP protocol, we can select the respective API Modelling language which can be OAS or RAML, as per the organization use-case.

+Let us know learn more about the OAS and RAML

 Getting started with OAS and RAML

-Open API Specification (OAS and RAML are the two most extensively used API description formats.
-Anypoint Designer lets you create a REST API using RAML or OAS (previously known as Swagger).
+Open API Specification (OAS) and RESTful API Modelling Language (RAML) are the two most extensively used API description formats.
+Anypoint Designer lets you create a REST API using RAML or OAS (previously known as Swagger)

-Although they both have a lot in common, it’s essential to understand their pros and cons so we can choose our specification language wisely.
+Although they both have a lot in common, it’s essential to understand the capabilities of both OAS and RAML, so we can choose our API specification language wisely.

 OAS